 Annual awards from the fund – the Juliette Gimon Courage Awards – recognize innovative grassroots organizations around the world that are positively impacting children in especially challenging circumstances.
 Some recipients will have overcome considerable obstacles to pioneer an innovation that transforms circumstances for children and youth.
 Others will demonstrate the courage of resilience, thriving amid unusual contextual challenges; still others will have leaders who have navigated personal hardship and channeled adversity into their organization’s cause.

-In the Guatemalan states of Chimaltenango, Sacatepéquez, and Sololá, ASOGEN is the only community-based organization to offer survivors of gender-based violence the legal aid, medical services, and psychological support they urgently need.
+ASOGEN – Guatemala: In the Guatemalan states of Chimaltenango, Sacatepéquez, and Sololá, ASOGEN is the only community-based organization to offer survivors of gender-based violence the legal aid, medical services, and psychological support they urgently need.

-Watch the 2019 winner announcement and check out the stories below to learn more about the Courage Awards!
+Check out the stories below to learn more about the Courage Awards!

 Global Fund for Children (GFC) UK Trust, created in 2006, is a UK registered charity (UK charity number 1119544).
 We work to generate vital income, create new fundraising opportunities, and raise awareness of the invaluable work of GFC’s grassroots grantees.
 Our aim is to extend the reach of GFC in the United Kingdom, Europe, and beyond.